Straits Forum: 9th Forum

 The ninth Straits Forum started on 17 June 2017 in Fujian.
 The forum focused on broadening people-to-people exchanges and deepening integrated development.

 10th Forum

 The tenth Straits Forum started on 4 June 2018 in Xiamen, Fujian.
 The forum focused on enhancing people-to-people interaction, economic exchanges and cultural integration across the strait.
 On 5 June 2018, a general conference was held.
 It was then followed by a series of activities for the entire week.

 11th Forum

-The eleventh Straits Forum was scheduled to be held on 15–21 June 2019 in Beijing.
-It will be hosted by Chairman of the Chinese People's Political Consultative Conference Wang Yang.
+The eleventh Straits Forum was held on 15–21 June 2019 in Beijing.
+It was hosted by CPPCC Chairman Wang Yang.